SamHowie/namespace.js/compiler/CONFIG_README.md

 # Configuration Options
 The NamespaceJS compiler script has several options that can be set.

-The following options can be set in the config.json file.
+All configuration options are stored in the compilers config.json file.

 ## Paths